Jun 20, 2025 Jambo

 Why are stakeholders important to your project's success?

-Stakeholders may heavily impact whether your project will be smooth sailing or encounter friction along its path.
+Stakeholders can heavily influence whether your project is smooth sailing or encounters friction along the way.
 Fostering positive relationships with stakeholders is key to your project's success, as they:

 1. Influence business operations

 The general sentiment of your key stakeholders counts.
-If they feel heard, seen and valued, they are more likely to support your initiatives, which can translate into a seamless path for success.
+If they feel heard, seen, and valued, they are more likely to support your initiatives, which can lead to a seamless path to success.
 The opposite scenario can cause costly delays, resistance and misunderstandings.

 1. Bring unique perspectives and insights that can improve projects